 Before HTML5, there was no standard for playing audio files on a web page.

-Before HTML5, audio files had to be played with a plug-in (like flash).
-However, different browsers supported different plug-ins.
+Before HTML5, audio files could only be played with a plug-in (like flash).

-HTML5 defines a new element which specifies a standard way to embed an audio file on a web page: the <audio> element.
+The HTML5 <audio> element specifies a standard way to embed audio in a web page.

 Internet Explorer 9+, Firefox, Opera, Chrome, and Safari support the <audio> element.

 Note: Internet Explorer 8 and earlier versions, do not support the <audio> element.

 To play an audio file in HTML, use the <audio> element: